 Site Preparation: Primary goals for site preparation tend to focus on controlling weed species and providing ideal growing conditions for seed or plants to be installed.
 Site preparation methods vary depending on past uses of the site and the weed species that are present.
 The protection of microorganism populations and native seedbanks, preventing soil erosion, and managing weed establishment are all considerations during the site preparation process.
 In most cases, non-herbicide methods are preferred over herbicide intensive methods to protect aquatic organisms and soil microfauna, but aquatically approved herbicides may be the most efficient method of controlling some invasive perennial species.
 It is common for many wetland restoration plantings to transition from corn or soybean production.
 Fields that are in agriculture often have control of most weeds.
-Another consideration is that several chemicals being used for weed control, along with herbicides (for herbicide-resistant crops) act as pre-emergents or post-emergents (designed to inhibit germination) and can be a problem for native vegetation establishment from seed.
+Another consideration is that several chemicals being used for weed control, along with herbicides (for herbicideresistant crops) act as pre-emergents or post-emergents (designed to inhibit germination) and can be a problem for native vegetation establishment from seed.
 Investigate prior chemical use and labels to help define probability of having chemical carryover that could/should be addressed by using temporary cover crops to allow time for chemicals to break down.
-If a site is in reed canary grass, or non-native cattails which is sometimes common for deep marsh restorations and fields cannot be put into agricultural production for one or two seasons (possibly due to moist soils) intensive site preparation may be needed.
+If a site is in reed canary grass, quack grass or bluegrass and cannot be put into agricultural production for one or two seasons intensive site preparation may be needed.
 Aquatically certified herbicide application is often recommended, as tilling alone may re-suspend the rhizomes, allowing them to continue growing.
 For species such as reed canary grass and giant reed grass, cropping with chemicals that break down quickly, or combinations of mowing, herbicide application, prescribed burning, and tilling (or possibly additional herbicide application) may be needed.
 The Minnesota Wetland Restoration Guide provides detailed management recommendations for a wide range of species.